President (1924 steamboat)

-President is a steamboat that currently lies dismantled in Effingham, Illinois.
+President is a steamboat that currently lies dismantled in Effingham, Illinois, United States.
 Originally named Cincinnati, it was built in 1924 and is the only remaining "Western Rivers" style sidewheel river excursion steamboat in the United States.
 She was listed on the National Register of Historic Places and declared a National Historic Landmark in 1989, although these designations were revoked in 2011.
 Her home ports have been Cincinnati, Ohio; New Orleans, Louisiana; Vicksburg, Mississippi; St. Louis, Missouri; and Davenport, Iowa.

 History

 Built in 1924 by the Midland Barge Company for John W. Hubbard of Pittsburgh and then known as Cincinnati, she was originally planned as an overnight packet boat which carried passengers and freight from Cincinnati, Ohio, to Louisville, Kentucky during the summer.
 Once the hull was in Cincinnati, the owners expanded the passenger capacity by building two cabin-decks.
 The operators, Louisville & Cincinnati Packet Company, ran excursions, making its maiden voyage downstream to New Orleans for Mardi Gras in 1924.
 They operated Mardi Gras excursions for consecutive years through 1930.
 Sometimes Cincinnati cruised upriver into the Pittsburgh area.

 Streckfus Steamers acquired the Cincinnati in 1933 and stripped it down to its hull.
 They refitted the hull with 24 watertight compartments, then built five decks encased within an all-steel superstructure.
 The company moved her to her new home port of St. Louis, Missouri, where she served the upscale excursion market.
 Renamed as President, the newly renovated 285-foot sidewheeler could accommodate 3,000 passengers and the ballroom could host 1,000 dancers.
 The cabins were built with an open design and the lido was built without a Texas deck.

 Newly converted and newly named, she opened for business in 1934.
 Streckfus advertised her as "the New 5 Deck Luxury Super Steamer, Biggest and Finest On The Upper Mississippi".
 She continued tramping (having no fixed schedule or published ports of call) until 1941.
 (In 1940, she was displaced from her position as flagship of the Streckfus line by the S.S.
 Admiral.)